fabricetriboix/skal/routing.md

 Please note the following assumptions are being made by the SKAL
 framework:
  - UNIX sockets never lose data
- - There is always enough RAM and CPU to process 'xoff' messages
+ - There is always enough RAM and CPU to process `xoff` messages
  - A skald daemon never crashes and always deal with messages in a timely manner

 A user message may fail to reach its intended recipient in the following
 conditions:
- - The recipient does not exist; in this case, the message is dropped;
-   if the sender requested to be notified of dropped messages, a 'skal-drop-no-recipient' message is sent back to the sender.
- - The recipient is in the process of shutting itself down; in this case, the message is dropped; if the sender requested to be notified of dropped messages, a 'skal-drop-shutdown' message is sent back to the sender.
+ - The recipient does not exist or is shutting down; in this case, the message is dropped; if the sender requested to be notified of dropped messages, a `skal-drop-no-recipient` message is sent back to the sender.
  - There is a network outage; in this case, the message is dropped; if the sender requested to be notified of dropped messages, a 'skal-drop-no-network' message is sent back to the sender.